gto76/python-cheatsheet/README.md

 * **Parent logger can be specified by naming the child logger `'<parent>.<name>'`.**
 * **If logger doesn't have a set level it inherits it from the first ancestor that does.**
 * **Formatter also accepts: pathname, filename, funcName, lineno, thread and process.**
-* **RotatingFileHandler creates and deletes files based on 'maxBytes' and 'backupCount' args.**
+* **RotatingFileHandler creates and deletes files based on 'maxBytes', 'backupCount' args.**
 * **An object with `'filter(<LogRecord>)'` method (or the method itself) can be added to loggers and handlers via addFilter().
 Message is dropped if filter() returns a false value.**

 #### Creates a logger that writes all messages to file and sends them to the root's handler that prints warnings or higher: